TestArmada/magellan/README.md

 # magellan
 ## Large-Scale Automated Testing

-Magellan is a tool for scaling your automated test suite to be massively parallel, with added reliability.
-Run large test suites across across many environments at the same time (i.e multiple browsers or versions, or multiple native iOS or Android devies) with a friendly command-line workflow that is both local development and continuous-integration friendly.
+Magellan is a tool for massively-scaling your automated test suite, with added reliability.
+Run large test suites across across many environments (multiple browsers or versions, or multiple native iOS or Android devices) at the same time, in parallel, with a friendly command-line workflow that is both local development and continuous-integration friendly.
 Magellan is compatible with `mocha` (`wd.js`, `webdriver.io`, `appium`, and node.js) tests ( [example Mocha/wd project](https://github.com/TestArmada/boilerplate-mocha) ) and `Nightwatch.js` tests ( [example Nightwatch project](https://github.com/TestArmada/boilerplate-nightwatch) ), and includes [SauceLabs](http://www.saucelabs.com/) support.

 Features: